Wait, Is SEO Dead? The Complete Guide to Generative Engine Optimization (GEO)

 The Bottom Line: Combine SEO and GEO

 Don't abandon SEO for GEO.
 Combine them.
-While strong traditional SEO helps, 47% of AI citations come from outside the top 50 Google results.
-GEO creates opportunities for precise, helpful content to compete regardless of current rankings.
+While strong traditional SEO provides a foundation, AI engines prioritize answer quality and relevance, creating new opportunities for specialized content to gain visibility regardless of current rankings.

 The future belongs to brands that master both: